 - Weakening of the pelvic muscles: After menopause or childbirth, the ligaments supporting the uterus can become lax or weakened.
-As a result, the uterus falls in a backward, or tipped position.
+As a result, the uterus falls in a backward or tipped position.

 - Enlarged uterus: An enlarged uterus due to pregnancy, fibroids, or a tumor can also cause the uterus to become tilted.

-- Scarring or adhesions in the pelvis: The uterus or pelvis can be scarred by conditions, including endometriosis, infection, or previous surgery.
+- Scarring or adhesions in the pelvis: The uterus or pelvis may be scarred by conditions, including endometriosis, infection, or previous surgery.
 This scar tissue can pull the uterus backward and cause it to be tipped.

-Having a tilted uterus should not affect a woman’s ability to have a healthy pregnancy.
+Having a tilted uterus should not affect a person’s ability to have a healthy pregnancy.
 In fact, being pregnant may cause the growing uterus to tip backward.
 In most cases, there is no impact on labor or delivery.